 “Once you stop learning, you start dying”

-These wise words have been attributed to Albert Einstein.
 It’s easy to understand where the famed physicist was coming from.
-After all, we’re taking in new information and processing it into understanding all the time.
-Even if we’re not consciously aware of it.
-We never stop learning, and this is even truer considering the unending resources that internet access has given us.
-With the proliferation of blogs and websites, it’s easier than ever to share information with a wide and receptive audience.
-From coding to philosophy and other academia, there is a wealth of free to moderately priced online learning tools available to students who would like to learn a bit more in their free time
+After all, we’re learning all the time, even if we’re not aware of it.
+Learning never stops and how can it with all the resources that the internet gives us?
+With endless blogs and websites, it’s easier than ever to share and consume lots of information.
+From coding to illustrating and other academia, there is a wealth of free to affordable tools for online learning at our discretion.
+The power to learn more about your interests sits in your pocket and at your fingertips.

-Coursera.org partners with universities and other organizations worldwide to bring together material and research on a number of different subjects.
-Coursera offers short courses, specializations for those looking to master a specific career skill, or fully-fledged, accredited and university-recognized degrees.
+Coursera partners with universities and other organizations worldwide to bring together material and research on many different subjects.
+It offers short courses, specializations for those looking to master a specific career skill, or fully-fledged, accredited and university-recognized degrees.
 The website is also very flexible, offering courses and videos with subtitles in over 30 languages.
 It’s pretty incredible considering you can, for example, become a professional data scientist with a degree from the University of Illinois at a much cheaper rate than typical university fees.

 Coursera operates as a monthly or yearly membership and offers a free trial period.
 This is a great option if you are looking at a new career path, degree, or role or role that makes you learn a new skill.

 Like Coursera, Udemy offers 210,000 courses taught by expert instructors, and is one of the most versatile tools for online learning.
 The reasonable (and often discounted!) prices mean getting a comprehensive course for around 15 dollars, or even for free.
 Udemy’s model works by allowing any user to create a course, market it, and generate income from tuition fees.
 This is a great option not just for learning, but for teaching as well.
 It could be an opportunity for you to share your knowledge and skills to earn some extra income.